Branchalwood Medical Practice

 The medical information on this website, and on any sites linked to from this website, gives general advice only and SHOULD NOT be used as a substitute for the personal...

-All vaccinations (including for travel) are now provided by NHS Lanarkshire’s Vaccination Service – with the exception of travel vaccinations which are delivered by certain community pharmacies.
-GP practices no...
+All vaccinations are now provided by NHS Lanarkshire’s Vaccination Service – with the exception of travel vaccinations which are delivered by certain community pharmacies.
+GP practices no longer have responsibility...

 Date published: 8th October, 2014